e-plus-healthcare-alliance/popular-EHR-data-models-in-china/README.md

 # junweiyihao
-data model for HIS junweiyihao
+popular data models for existing HIS or EMR in China --junweiyihao

 =================